- Employers, Management advice

 Do you ever wish you had a recruitment specialist who cares as much about your business as you do?

 At Formula, we get to know you, your organisation and what you’re trying to achieve in the long-term to make sure we get you there!
-We source high-quality, diverse talent with a view to your current needs, and your long-term strategy.
+We source high-quality talent with a view to your current needs, and your long-term strategy.
 If you’re looking to hire your next programmer and are in need of some recruitment support, get in touch with one of our consultants today.